feltcute/ModdingDocsMGD/Doc/Tutorials/TheJsonFormat.rst

     }
     ],

-Here, the ``"Speakers":`` key is given an array, but instead of giving the array a series of strings, it is given a series of objects.
+Here, the ``"Speakers":`` key is given an array, but instead of giving the array a series of strings, it's given a series of objects.
 As said earlier, you can have objects within objects, which is done by providing a key with an array containing objects.

 As a reminder, objects, unlike arrays, can't contain values directly, but can contain keys with values.
 Which could also have arrays, then more objects, and so forth.